 - Ben Grimm is occasionally portrayed as having been an almost impossibly good pilot before becoming the Thing, being able to fly anything from normal planes to spaceships to whacked-out sci-fi vehicles.
+This (along with being Reed Richards' best friend) is why he on the space mission that led to the Fantastic Four's existence.
 After his transformation he still has the skills, but is hampered by being too big to comfortably get into a normal pilot seat and strong enough that he's in danger of breaking "fragile" steering mechanisms unless he's very careful.

 - Flamingo from the Golden Age Contact Comics who pulled such blatantly impossible stunts as landing on the side of forested mountain.
 And taking off again.

 - Subverted in CrossGen's Negation.
 The group of fugitives believed sigil-bearer Westin's ability was to pilot any alien spacecraft he could get his hands on, which was true, but he could actually look into the recent past and see how the ship's previous owner operated the ship.
 Westin would then copy their movements.

 - Cyclops, leader of the X-Men, and one of the best pilots in the Marvel Universe.
 Remember, he's colour blind (those special glasses/visors he has to wear to control his Eye Beams leave him seeing everything red-tinted), but apparently his Improbable Aiming Skills, which are officially part of his power, allow him to maneuver better at the seat of a plane than a normal person.
 When he isn't leading the X-Men, he's usually working as a civilian pilot of some sort.